Ngigi33/RAINFALL_SIMULATOR/README.md

-## RAINFALL SIMULATOR
+#🌧️ RAINFALL SIMULATOR 🌧️

-This code facilitates control of flowrate using a arduino nano and motorized ball valve to simulate different rainfalls
+Welcome to the Rainfall Simulator!
+This project simulates rainfall intensity by controlling the flow rate of water using an Arduino Nano and a motorized ball valve.

+🚀 Features
+  - Simulates different rainfall intensities from a light drizzle to a heavy downpour.
+  - Arduino Nano based control system.
+  - Motorized ball valve for precise control over water flow.

 # Images and videoes